ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-year.
-IJe careful not to put upon ice,
-butter that you wish to keep any length
-of time.
-In summer, when the heat
-will not admit of butter being made
 into rolls, pack closely into small jars.
 and, using the same brine, allow it to
 cover the butter to the depth of four